valentinegarikayi/podcasts/_posts/2022-10-29-Ep4-Benny-Moyo.markdown

 Zimbabwe fought a bitter struggle to gain independence from settler colonialism.
 In this episode, I discuss the political economy of the liberation struggle with academic and farmer Cde Benny Moyo.

-Intro music is "Tozvireva Tingaputike Neshungu" by Mbira DzeNharira.
+Intro music is "Toputika Neshungu" by Mbira DzeNharira.
 Outro is "Love and scandals" by Solomon Skuza.

 Article image is a bush training base during the liberation struggle.
 Image credit The Herald.